mjuvekar7/website/_pages/about.md

 _My CV._&nbsp; [Here](assets/pdf/cv.pdf)

-_My academic interests._&nbsp; I am broadly interested in theoretical computer science, though my current work focuses on computational complexity and cryptography.
-My current projects involve approximate degree & quantum query complexity, SNARGs, and connections between Kolmogorov complexity and cryptography.
+_My academic interests._&nbsp; I am broadly interested in theoretical computer science, though my current work focuses on computational complexity, cryptography, and learning theory.
+My projects at the moment involve (a) approximate degree and quantum query and communication complexity, (b) connections between metacomplexity and cryptography, and (c) metacomplexity as a tool to get efficient learning algorithms.

 _Other things I enjoy._&nbsp; Playing [music](blog/2024/music/) (on a piano), listening to music, recording and producing music; making and drinking coffee; cooking; teaching; riding